Anon Mig 2015 Review by The Good Ride

 The Anon Mig goggle is no slouch either.
 Anon has always made good goggles and this is no exception.

-It’s got a good field of view and has pretty decent periferal vision.
-Triple foam seems to be mandatory these days and it’s got a comfortable fit around the face.
-Also there are a bevy of lens options coming as well so you have the right lens for almost any preference and light condition.
+It’s got a good field of view and has a pretty decent peripheral vision.
+The triple foam seems to be mandatory these days and it’s got a comfortable fit around the face.
+Also, there is a bevy of lens options coming as well so you have the right lens for almost any preference and light condition.
 Right now there aren’t many lenses in stock to try but there will be.
 Peter and I both fog up pretty easy and so far we had no issues with fogging which I thought would happen because often times a bandanna goggle combo can make them fog easier.